Caine-Spiwak/taskhub.dev/README.md

 + Delete a Task by clicking on trash icon when hovering
 #### Todos
 + Simply re-order your todo list via drag n' drop
-+ Create a Todo clicking on the "+" icon
++ Create a Todo by clicking on the "+" icon
 + Edit a Todo name by double clicking on it
 + Delete a Todo by clicking on trash icon when hovering